ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 !!! note "$q_{\text{cyl}}$ definition and use in PROCESS"

-    Though this seems to not be the definition of the cyclindrical safety factor due to the elongation and triangularity scaling.
+    Though this seems to not be the definition of the cylindrical safety factor due to the elongation and triangularity scaling.
-    Zohm[^12], Wesson[^13], and AEA FUS 172[^7] all say that cyclindrical safety factor is just the first fraction.
+    Zohm[^12], Wesson[^13], and AEA FUS 172[^7] all say that cylindrical safety factor is just the first fraction.
     And if we assume a cylindrical plasma where $\kappa = 1$ and $\delta = 0$ then the second term reduces to 1.

 --------------

-### 3. Caclulate the normalized beta
+### 3. Calculate the normalized beta

-The total normlaized beta is calculated as per:
+The total normalized beta is calculated as per:

 $$
 \beta_N = \beta\frac{1\times10^8  a B_{\text{T}}}{I_{\text{P}}}